-It’s time to get your goblins and ghouls out – Halloween night is fast approaching!
-I did a large decorating job in the San Francisco Bay area for 23 years and the Halloween cemetery scene steals the show from all the other displays in the front yard.
+It’s time to get your goblins and ghouls out – Halloween night is fast approaching.
+I did a large decorating job in the San Francisco Bay area for 23 years, and the Halloween cemetery scene stole the show from all the other displays in the front yard.
 It’s spooky but not too scary and is a delight to all who see it, especially at night.
+Here’s how to create a Halloween graveyard scene of your own!

-It’s the first thing you see when you enter the front gate so it makes for quite the spooky entrance.
-The lady of the house has a big Halloween party every year and gobs of trick-or-treaters visit so there are many, many photos taken of and in this DIY Halloween graveyard!
+It’s the first thing you see when you enter the front gate, making it quite the spooky entrance.
+The lady of the house had a big Halloween party every year, and gobs of trick-or-treaters visited, so there are many, many photos taken of and in this DIY Halloween graveyard!

 The Halloween graveyard props have been collected and used for years.
 They’ve been purchased from wholesale display houses as well as from retailers.

-Each year a bit is added and each of the displays is slightly different.
-Although you may not be able to find exactly what’s been used in this display, I’ve gathered a group of similar pieces so you can create your own spooky graveyard too.
+Each year a bit was added, and each display is slightly different.
+Although you may not be able to find exactly what’s been used in this display, I’ve gathered groups of similar pieces found in the collages so you can create a delightfully frightening graveyard too.

 Halloween Graveyard Ideas